ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/07-vendors_api.md

 - API Key - Available in version R80.40 and above (API v1.6).
 To generate the key, use CheckPoint SmartConsole, and select "API Key" as user's Authentication method **or**

-- Username - Usernam to access API data
+- Username - Username to access API data
 - Password - Password to access API data

 - Base URL - Base URL for API calls `https://management.server.domain.tld`.
 If the API isn't available on the default port 443, add a port part to the URL (ie: `https://server:4443/`).